JancoNel/BareBand/README.md

 BareBand was developed to help identify the root cause of internet connectivity issues, as I have dealt with internet problems from every angle—whether it's weak Wi-Fi, an unreliable ISP, or fluctuating cellular tower signals.
 This tool is my attempt to streamline the process of diagnosing these issues and easily pinpoint the source of the problem.

 Additionally, this is my first C++ project built using RAD Studio.
-I developed it as a way to deepen my understanding of C++ while using RAD Studio for rapid application development.
+Despite some configurations in RAD Studio that may make the project appear 97% Pascal/Delphi due to file extensions and IDE defaults, the core of the project is implemented in C++.
+The mix-up is more about RAD Studio's setup rather than the language used.
 The tool combines my passion for network diagnostics with the technical challenge of working with C++ and RAD Studio.

 ## Development